• Skip to primary navigation

 As an Avid Fisherman, blogger (CaptContent.com) and culinary aficionado, I love to create in the kitchen, especially with my food blogging wife Susan, (SueSeaQPI.com)

-- This cookbook celebrates the diverse sea life profiled within these pages.
-It delves into there habitat, and diet, which leads to the different methods of targeting and catch each fish species included in this Seafood cookbook.
+• This cookbook celebrates the diverse sea life profiled within these pages.
+It delves into their habitat, and diet, which leads to the different methods of targeting and catch each fish species included in this Seafood cookbook.

 If you love the sport of fishing and enjoy cooking your catch or just enjoy a delicious seafood meal, you will love this cookbook.